nuagenetworks/nuage-metroae/Documentation/UPGRADE_HA.md

 * VRS instance(s)
 * one VSTAT (Elasticsearch) node

-## Automatic Upgrade
+## Upgrading Automatically
-MetroÆ can perform all of the required steps for an upgrade using a single workflow or optionally each step can be performed individually.
-The following workflows provide the full automatic option.
+If your topology does not include VRS you can upgrade everything with one command.
+If it does includes VRS you can upgrade everything with two commands.
+MetroÆ also gives you the option of upgrading individual components with a single command for each.
+If you prefer to have more control over each step in the upgrade process proceed to [Upgrading By Individual Steps](#upgrading-by-individual-steps) for instructions.

 ### Upgrade All Components (without VRS)